Beliavsky/Fortran-code-on-GitHub/README.md

 [streamer_1d](https://github.com/jannisteunissen/streamer_1d): 1D discharge simulations with a particle-in-cell or fluid model, by Jannis Teunissen

+[Symplectic Integration Methods for Particle Loss Estimation (SIMPLE)](https://github.com/itpplasma/SIMPLE): computes statistical losses of guiding-center orbits for particles of given mass, charge and energy from the volume of 3D magnetic configurations, by Christopher Albert et al. Orbits are traced via a symplectic integrator that guarantees conservation of invariants of motion within fixed bounds over long integration periods.

 [tbcode](https://github.com/srigas/tbcode): simulate the effects of impurities embedded in or adsorbed on superconducting hosts, by srigas

 [Themis](https://github.com/colombarifm/themis): statistical mechanics software designed to obtain the association thermodynamics of two structures (ions, molecules, crystals, nanoparticles, etc), by colombarifm.
 It generates a configurational partition function by systematically sampling the phase space using discrete grids to perform translations and rotations of one structure around another.